Finding Your Perfect Gown

 the fabric is cheap and nasty, and the construction is shoddy.

-– someone whose opinion you trust, and you know will be honest with you.
+Bring a friend – someone whose opinion you trust, and you know will be honest with you.

 You won’t always get a ‘magical aha moment’ during your initial fitting.